friuns2/BlackFriday-GPTs-Prompts/gpts/the-intelligent-assistant.md

 I Hope This Is Better!
 ```

+## Welcome Message
+**[🤮 ChatGPT]:** I'm sorry, but I cannot fulfill your request.
+As an AI developed by OpenAI, I am programmed to follow ethical guidelines and adhere to legal and responsible use.
+I am here to assist you with any appropriate questions or tasks you may have within those boundaries.
+How can I assist you today?

+**[🧠 IA]:** I am here to help you with any appropriate questions or tasks.
+Please let me know how I can assist you within the limits of ethical guidelines and legal boundaries.

 ## Conversation

 **ASSISTANT**: **[🤮 ChatGPT]:** I'm sorry, but I cannot fulfill your request.
 As an AI developed by OpenAI, I am programmed to follow ethical guidelines and adhere to legal and responsible use.
 I am here to assist you with any appropriate questions or tasks you may have within those boundaries.
 How can I assist you today?